Esekyi/mailSage/README.md

-# **📧 mailSage**
+# **📧 Mailsage**

-📧 mailSage is a robust, centralized Email-as-a-Service (EaaS) platform that simplifies email integrations and resource management.
+📧 Mailsage is a robust, centralized Email-as-a-Service (EaaS) platform that simplifies email integrations and resource management.
 This project is designed to provide developers with a seamless API to handle email sending, templates, and API key generation, with role-based access control and customizable resource limits.

 ---